abstractica-org/JavaCSG/README.md

 }
 ```

+## Example project

+An example project using JavaCSG can be found here: [Quarto3D](https://github.com/abstractica-org/Quarto3D)
+Feel free to clone or fork the project and play around with it :-)

 ## Documentation

 Extensive Javadoc documentation is available at:
 **[JavaCSG Javadoc](https://abstractica-org.github.io/JavaCSG)**

-This site provides detailed information on all interfaces, classes, and methods within the framework.
+This site provides detailed information on all the interfaces and the factory class that makes up the API.

 ## Contributing